rackerlabs/rackspace-how-to/content/rackspace-email-archiving/create-an-archive-audit-report.md

 -   User management
 -   Logins
 -   Exports/Downloads
--   Search Activity
+-   Search activity
--   Tags Activity
+-   Tags activity
--   Holds Activity
+-   Holds activity
--   Purge
+-   Purges
--   Settings and Policies
+-   Settings and policies

-**Note:** Reports can be downloaded directly from the Archive Manager.
+**Note:** You can download reports directly from the Archive Manager.

 To create an archive audit report, perform the following steps: